11 Best WordPress Media Library Plugins To Organize Your Files

 • Create galleries from folder items.

 • Add remotely-hosted videos as Media Library items.
-This is great for your knowledgebase if you have tutorial videos hosted on YouTube/Vimeo because you can easily organize those videos along with your images and quickly retrieve them when needed.
+This is great for your knowledge base if you have tutorial videos hosted on YouTube/Vimeo because you can easily organize those videos along with your images and quickly retrieve them when needed.

 Interface